 The 1-day tour, one of our best-sellers, includes guiding, transportation, a lunch box, a water bottle, and entrance fees.

 Our 2-Day Tour to Petra from Tel Aviv allows plenty of time to experience this remarkable site.
-With departure available every day of the week, the tour includes all transfers and a fully guided tour with a locally licensed guide on the first day.
-The second day of the tour is specially for independent exploration (all relevant entry fees included!) and snapping all the photographs you want.
-Adventure to lesser-known locations further away from the main entrance, such as the famous and often-missed Monastery, or delve deeper into Petra itself.
-On the evening of the second day the tour returns to Tel Aviv with all your unforgettable memories of spectacular Petra in tow.
+Departures are available every day of the week.
+Additionally, the tour includes all transfers and a fully guided tour with a locally licensed guide on the first day.
+The second day of the tour is especially for independent exploration.
+All relevant entry fees are included, and you can snap all the photographs you want.
+Adventure to lesser-known locations further away from the main entrance.
+Explore the famous and often-missed Monastery, or delve deeper into Petra itself.
+On the evening of the second day, the tour returns to Tel Aviv with all your unforgettable memories of spectacular Petra in tow.

 If one day in Petra seems like enough, one of our most popular options is our Petra & Wadi Rum 2 Day Tour from Tel Aviv, which gives you the unique experience of staying overnight at a Bedouin Camp in Wadi Rum under the stars after taking a Jeep safari through the desert.
 On the second day, you’ll experience Petra with a handpicked guide.